oskardudycz/Ogooreck/README.md

 ### Setting up data with `IAsyncLifetime`

-Sometimes you need to setup test data asynchronously (e.g. open shopping cart before canceling it).
-You might not want to pollute your tests code with test case setup, or do longer preparation.
+Sometimes you need to set up test data asynchronously (e.g. open a shopping cart before cancelling it).
+You might not want to pollute your tests code with test case setup or do more extended preparation.
 For that XUnit provides `IAsyncLifetime` interface.
-You can create fixture derived from the `APISpecification` to benefit from build in helpers and use it later in your tests.
+You can create a fixture derived from the `APISpecification` to benefit from built-in helpers and use it later in your tests.

 ```csharp
 public class CancelShoppingCartFixture: ApiSpecification<Program>, IAsyncLifetime